 How would you describe your role to people outside Orri?

-I would describe my role at Orri as supporting clients in their recovery in any way helpful to them – whether it be a chat, a hug or lending an ear.
+I would describe my role at Orri as supporting clients in their recovery in any way helpful to them – whether it be a chat or lending an ear.
 I’m a friendly face at the start, middle and end of the day.

 What do you enjoy most about your role?